techmindful/hideout/README.md

 The text below explains what Hideout is about.

 # What is Hideout?
-Hideout gives you a private, persistent chat room.
+Hideout is a self-hosted service that makes private, persistent chat rooms possible.
 It requires no installation or account creation.
 Unlike disposable chat, a Hideout room preserves privacy without expiring.

 # Why Privacy?
 I always like to use this analogy.